Roachard/ClassicWowAddons/Interface/AddOns/MissingTradeSkillsList/README.md

 ### Missing / Work in Progress

   * Add lines to tooltips for recipes to show if chars who know the skill can learn it or not (skip learned ones though)
-  * Translations for the special actions for certain skills

 ### Known Bugs